 We conducted private placements of our Class A Common Stock in which we raised aggregate net proceeds (after commissions and expenses) of approximately \$139.2 million between December 2003 and February 2004.
 As of February 29, 2004 we had total assets of \$1.57 billion, all of which consisted of mortgage related securities and cash on hand.
-On that date, our portfolio of mortgage related securities totaled \$1.49 billion and was comprised of 41.4% fixed-rate mortgage-backed securities, 34.4% floating rate collateralized mortgage obligations, 15.7% adjustable-rate mortgage-backed securities, 4.3% hybrid adjustable-rate mortgage-backed securities (securities backed by mortgages with fixed initial rates which, after a period, convert to adjustable rates) and 4.2% balloon maturity mortgage-backed securities (securities backed by mortgages where a significant portion of principal is repaid only at maturity).
+On that date, our portfolio of mortgage related securities totaled \$1.49 billion and was comprised of 41.4% fixedrate mortgage-backed securities, 34.4% floating rate collateralized mortgage obligations, 15.7% adjustable-rate mortgage-backed securities, 4.3% hybrid adjustable-rate mortgage-backed securities (securities backed by mortgages with fixed initial rates which, after a period, convert to adjustable rates) and 4.2% balloon maturity mortgage-backed securities (securities backed by mortgages where a significant portion of principal is repaid only at maturity).
 Of this portfolio, 59% was issued by Fannie Mae, 35% was issued by Freddie Mac and 6% was issued by Ginnie Mae.

 Our portfolio had a weighted average yield of []% for the three months ended March 31, 2004.
 Our weighted average borrowing cost for the three months ended March 31, 2004 was []%.
 The constant prepayment rate for the portfolio was []% for March 2004, which reflects the annualized proportion of principal that was prepaid.
-The effective duration for the portfolio was []years as of March 31, 2004.
+The effective duration for the portfolio was [] years as of March 31, 2004.
 Duration measures the price sensitivity of a fixed income security to movements in interest rates.
 Effective duration captures both the movement in interest rates and the fact that cash flows to a mortgage related security are altered when interest rates move.
-We intend to use the proceeds of this offering and additional borrowings to acquire additional mortgage related securities which are similar to those in our current portfolio.